foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-2/step-3.md

 #### Download Instructions

-- **Main Files:** Night Skies - Milky Realism (4K) - CP 1.01
+- **Main Files:** Night Skies - Natural Fantasy (8K) - No Cross Stars

-> This will overwrite a different version of the mod included with Cathedral Weathers that looks more vibrant and fantasy-like.
+> This will overwrite a different version of the mod included with Cathedral Weathers.

 ##### [Skygazer Moons - Masser and Secunda](https://www.nexusmods.com/skyrimspecialedition/mods/32057?tab=files)